affinda/affinda-python/docs/samples_python.md

 print(resume_formats.as_dict())
 ```

-### getAllReformattedResumes - Gets list of all reformatted resumes
+### getAllReformattedResumes - Get list of all reformatted resumes

 ```python
 from affinda import AffindaAPI, TokenCredential